isomerpages/moe-beattysec/_resources/National Digital Literacy Programme.md

 description: ""
 variant: tiptap
 ---
-<p>At MOE’s Committee of Supply Debate in March 2020, MOE launched the National
+<p>The NDLP was launched in March 2020 to help students <strong>strengthen their digital literacy and acquire digital skills</strong> needed
-Digital Literacy Programme (NDLP) for our schools and Institutes of Higher Learning to help students strengthen their digital literacy.</p>
+to navigate an increasingly digitalised world.</p>
-<p>One of the components of the NDLP is the introduction of the Personalised
+<p>Under the NDLP, every secondary school student will <strong>own a school-prescribed Personal Learning Device (PLD)</strong>.
-Digital Learning Programme (PDLP) for all secondary school students, whereby every secondary school student will own a school-prescribed Personal Learning Device (PLD).</p>
+Students may use funds from their Edusave Account to pay for the PLD.</p>
 <h4><strong>The PLD Initiative</strong></h4>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="PLD Info" src="/images/PLD_Info.png">